andguasta/sae-temv2/Wwise-Rclone.md

 ![image](assets/img/GDrive_Menu.png)

 In that section you will find the folder shared with you, right click and go to `Organize>Create Shortcut` , create a shortcut inside the `wwise_projects` folder.
 At this point go to your `My Drive` navigate to the `wwise_projects` and verify the presence of the shortcut inside the folder.
 Great now let's use **rclone**.

-Install rclone following the instructions showed in this page: [https://rclone.org/install/](https://rclone.org/install/) Once **installed** let's setup Google Drive with rclone
+Install rclone following the instructions showed in this page: [https://rclone.org/install/](https://rclone.org/install/)
+Once **installed** let's setup Google Drive with rclone

-run the command `rclone config`
+Run the command `rclone config`

 Then start the interactive wizard choosing this options
 ```